ThomasBouche/meteole/docs/pages/coverage_parameters.md

 - SPECIFIC_HEIGHT_LEVEL_ABOVE_GROUND: Specifies that the measurement is taken at a particular height above the ground.
 - 2024-01-16T09.00.00Z: Represents the date and time of the measurement, in ISO 8601 format (January 16, 2024, at 09:00 UTC).

-if you want to display valid coverage_id, you can use `get_capabilities`:
+if you want to display all valid coverage_ids, you can use `get_capabilities`:

 ```python
 from meteole import AromeForecast